Fine Art Painters & Exclusive Painting Tips

 Brightness values:

 When drawing with pencils, erasing an area to make it lighter is harder than you think.
-Therefore, it is better to draw light, and gradually add the dark values.
+Therefore, it is better to draw light and gradually add the dark values.

-It is important to learn to draw, before or during learning to paint.
+It is important to learn to draw before or during learning to paint.
 Drawing teaches you to pay attention to values, edges, perspective, and much more.

-For learning to draw and paint online, I created a list of helpful YouTube channels.
+To learn to draw and paint online, I created a list of helpful YouTube channels.